cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 }
 ```

-The new `largest_list` function includes in it's definition the requirement that whatever generic type is placed there, it must be droppable.
-Note that the `main` function remained unchanged, the compiler is smart enough to deduct which concrete type it's being used: `T` is `felt252` and `TDrop` is the `impl` that drops a felt.
+The new `largest_list` function includes in its definition the requirement that whatever generic type is placed there, it must be droppable.
+Note that the `main` function remained unchanged, the compiler is smart enough to deduct which concrete type is being used.

 ## Structs

-We can also define structs to use a generic type parameter in or more fields using the `<>` syntax in a similar way to function defintions.
+We can also define structs to use a generic type parameter for one or more fields using the `<>` syntax, similar to function definitions.
 First we declare the name of the type parameter inside the angle brackets just after the name of the struct.
-Then we use the generic type in the struct defintion where we would otherwise specify concrete data types.
-The next listing shows the defintion `Wallet<T>` which has a `balance` field of type `T`.
+Then we use the generic type in the struct definition where we would otherwise specify concrete data types.
+The next listing shows the definition `Wallet<T>` which has a `balance` field of type `T`.

 ```rust
 // This code does not compile!